 Presented both in polished stainless steel and 18-karat rose gold, the automatic Vulcain 50s President’s Chronograph (refs.
 570157.309L, 570557.312L & 570557.313L) offers you just about everything a grown-up man with a normal sense of self-esteem can expect from a modern dress watch.
 It has a slightly oversized body, an easily readable dial, and a simple complication that, while not particularly practical, makes it more entertaining and also more pleasant to look at.

 According to official specifications that we have received, the new Vulcain 50s President’s Chronograph will be delivered in two color combinations.

 A version in rose gold (Ref.
 570557.313L) will be equipped with a charcoal grey dial with all other elements, including the hour markers, made from solid rose gold, while a more affordable version in stainless steel (Ref.
 570157.309L) will offer less contrasting layout with polished steel hands (and hour markers ) hovering above the silver dial.

-Thankfully, both dials are treated with “sunray” motif that makes them look more matt and also allows the polished hands to be more legible even under a very bright light source.
+Thankfully, both dials are treated with “sunray” motif that makes them look more matt and also allows the polished hands to be more legible even under a bright light source.

 Well, I hope they will soon introduce an anthracite gray dial for the model in steel.
 It could be a real stunner at a more than reasonable price.

-Alas, while being only 42 millimeters in diameter, the watch is quite thick measuring in almost 14 millimeters of total height.
+Alas, while being only 42 millimeters in diameter, it is thick measuring in almost 14 millimeters of total height.
 Perhaps, the perpetrator here is the Vulcain V-57 automatic movement, which seems to be based on the ETA 2892-A2 self-winding ebauche that was converted into a mono-pusher chronograph.

 Like many recent chronos, the watch offers a vintage-style bi-compax layout with a central chronograph hand, a 30-minute totalizer at 3 hours, as well as a small seconds chronograph indicator at 9 o’clock.
 The small date aperture at 6 hours nicely balances the oversized “12” Arabic numeral which is placed at 12 o’clock.